ZeinabAbdelghaffar/Docker/README.md

-Here's a reorganized version of the README file:

----

 # Laravel Authentication Project

 Welcome to the Laravel Authentication Project!
 This project provides a Laravel application with robust authentication features, designed to streamline user management in your applications.
 It includes Docker configurations for easy deployment and a GitHub Actions workflow for automating image creation on Docker Hub.